Jitterbone/mythcraft-hud/README.md

 ### Activation
 1. In your game world, go to "Game Settings" -> "Manage Modules".
-2. Find "Mythcraft HUD" in the list and check the box to enable it.
+2. Find "MythCraft HUD" in the list and check the box to enable it.
 3. Save your module settings and the world will reload.

-## Mythcraft Data Path Compatibility
+## MythCraft Data Path Compatibility

-The module is built specifically for the **Mythcraft** system and uses these data paths:
+The module is built specifically for the **MythCraft** system and uses these data paths:

 ### Actor Data
 - `system.hp` - Hit Points (value, max)